mkinney/discord_aibot/README.md

 ```

 ## Limitations
-- Since it is CPU only, it may be slow.
-The python library to interact with discord is called discord.py.
-It has a limitation where it will log every 10 seconds a bot is running.
+- Since pygpt4all is CPU only, it may be slow.
+The python library to interact with discord is called discord.py. discord.py has a limitation where it will log every 10 seconds a bot is running.
+- You may want to change the number of cores that it runs on to improve the speed.
+If so, add this parameter `n_threads=4` to the `generate` arguments, where 4 can be changed to what you want.
 - If not running as a linux service, then if the bot program dies or needs to be re-started, change to the directory, run the activate script, then run "python bot.py" again.
+- If you want to change the model, you'll have to change the code. (which should be fairly straighforward)
+- If you don't like "?ai" you can change those in code.
+- Only one ai request is handled at a time.
+On a small discord server with a couple of users, this would be totally fine.
+On a busier server, it would probably not be fine.